Public Opinion and Attitudes

 Arkansas Poll (Diane Divers Blair Center for the Study of Southern Politics and Society)

-Results (HTML tables) and data (SAS or SPSS format) from this annual Arkansas public opinion poll are presented on this site.
+Results (pdf) and data (SPSS format) from this annual Arkansas public opinion poll are presented on this site.

 Canadian Election Study (CES) (Canadian Election Study (CES))

 The Canadian Election Study (CES) surveys Canadian voters "to explain what makes people decide to vote (or not to vote), and, if they do, what makes them decide to support a given party or candidate, and why parties gain or lose ground from one election to another."
 The Canadian Opinion Research Archive (CORA) makes all the Canadian Election Studies available for online searching and data analysis through the CORA Nesstar server.
 In addition, CORA archives and provides access to the individual-level data files from every Canadian Election Study since 1965.

 Canadian Opinion Research Archive (CORA) (Queen's University, Kingston, Ontario, Canada)